Risk Management in Foreign Exchange Investing

 Hedging Against Credit Risk

-(i) Trading with regulated brokers offering fully segregated bank accounts to their clients’
+(i) Trade with regulated brokers that offer fully segregated client bank accounts

 4- Liquidity Risk